What is Average Revenue Per User (ARPU)?

 There are several reasons why the average revenue per user metric is useful:

-Average revenue per user is commonly compared upon between similar companies operating in the same industry to assess how well the company is doing in comparison to its peers.
+ARPU is commonly compared between similar companies operating in the same industry to assess how well the company is doing in comparison to its peers.

-For example, if one telecommunications company is generating an ARPU of $3 compared to a similar telecommunications company generating an ARPU of $2, there is a greater chance that the company generating an ARPU of $3 is more profitable than the company generating the lower ARPU.
+For example, if one telecommunications company is generating an ARPU of $3 compared to a similar telecommunications company generating an ARPU of $2, there is a high probability that the company generating an ARPU of $3 is more profitable.

 2. Forecasting/Financial modeling